Canfield, Ohio: Government

 Canfield operates under a chartered council–manager government, where there are four council members elected as a legislature for 4-year terms in addition to a mayor, who serves as an executive.
 The council employs a city manager for administration.
 The current mayor is Don Dragish.

 In the Ohio General Assembly, Canfield is located in the 33rd Senate District, represented by Michael Rulli (R), and in the 59th State Representative District, represented by Alessandro Cutrona (R).
 Federally, Canfield is located in Ohio's 6th congressional district, which has a Cook PVI of R+16 and has been represented by Bill Johnson (R) since 2011.
-Its federal senators are Sherrod Brown (D) and Rob Portman (R).